conan-io/docs/devtools/build_requires.rst

 Example: testing framework and build tool
 -----------------------------------------

-One example of tool requirement is a testing framework implemented as a library, another good example is a build tool used in the compile process.
+One example of a tool requirement is a testing framework implemented as a library, another good example is a build tool used in the compile process.
 Let's call them ``mytest_framework`` and ``cmake_turbo``, and imagine we already have a package available for both of them.